 The steps you take with your wet-cast or GFRC countertops prior to sealing them will affect sealer success more than the actual application of the sealer.
 It’s important to gain an understanding of what your concrete is doing, or more importantly, what you are doing with your concrete.
+All of these are important things to consider when preparing your concrete countertops for topical sealers.

 Concrete does what you want it to do very predictably.
 Once you understand this fact, you’re on your way to successfully sealing your countertops.